maddie480/EverestUpdateCheckerServer/README.md

   URL: https://gamebanana.com/mmdl/413533
 ```

+_(Please note DJ Map Helper no longer has two separate downloads, this is just an example if this happens again.)_

 ### Multiple downloads with different IDs (f.e.
 Simpleste)

 All the versions of the download should be added to the database with their respective everest.yaml IDs, so that the update checker can check against the version the user has downloaded.

 ### List of mods to handle manually

 _Please note that the `everestupdate.yaml` file uploaded to this repository already takes these cases into account.
-You don't need to edit it, just get the directory and run the server._
+You don't need to edit it, just get the `uploads` directory and run the server._

-* Ruby's Entities: Remove it from the database.
+* Ruby's Entities: Remove it from the database and blacklist it.
 Ships with D-sides.
-* GhostMod: Remove it from the database.
+* GhostMod: Remove it from the database and blacklist it.
 Ships with GhostNet.
-* DJ Map Helper: Add the two hashes, for the Windows and Linux version.
 * Simpleste: Get the 3 versions of it, and add them all to the database.

 ## Libraries used